 Other announcements this year included our partnership with Magnitude/Simba who are building a new, more powerful ODBC driver to kdb+, which will be made available to our users at no cost.

-We are prioritizing which partnerships, interfaces and features to tackle next based on feedback from you, our user community. , or send your feedback to and tell us your wish list, your pain points, or just share your experiences.
+We are prioritizing which partnerships, interfaces and features to tackle next based on feedback from you, our user community.
+Email me direct, or send your feedback to email@example.com and tell us your wish list, your pain points, or just share your experiences.
 I’d love to hear from you.